 Look out for predatory practices and excessive costs and lender fees before you sign a hard money loan contract.
-Do not agree to work with a lender if you feel you may be getting in over your head financially and will have a difficult time paying the loan back.
+Do not agree to work with a lender if you feel you may be getting in over your head financially and will have a difficult time repaying the loan.

 Most hard money lenders will only fund rehabilitation work done by reputable licensed contractors.
 So, if you are a DIY house flipper, you may be out of luck when it comes funding renovation work with your hard money loan.

 Hard money or bridge loans offer many benefits and drawbacks for real estate investors.
 Take the time to vet your lender and read the fine print on any contracts before jumping into a deal.
 Though these loans can be risky, they can also offer a huge upside for both investors and lenders.

 Get your full business credit reports & scores, PLUS Nav reports your account payments to the business bureaus as a tradeline.Explore Business Boost